CHAPTER TWO continued...

 Johann Bayer’s landmark star atlas of 1603 called Uranometria devoted individual charts to each of the 48 Greek constellations.
 The beautiful plates were engraved by the German painter and engraver Alexander Mair (c.1559–c.1620) of Augsburg.
 Here Hercules is seen holding a branch from the golden apple tree of the Hesperides.
 Bayer’s Uranometria was highly popular on account of its comprehensiveness, its artistic quality, and its introduction of the system of labelling stars with Greek letters.
 (Institute of Astronomy Library, University of Cambridge.)

 Bayer did not assign Greek letters to the southern constellations of Keyser, perhaps reasoning that such a move would be premature.
 The Bayer lettering system was extended to the southernmost sky 160 years later by the French astronomer Nicolas Louis de Lacaille, on his map published in 1763.
-Constellations in the northern sky that were introduced subsequent to Bayer’s time were allocated Greek letters by the English astronomer Francis Baily in the British Association’s star catalogue of 1845.
+Constellations in the northern sky that were introduced subsequent to Bayer’s time were allocated Greek letters by the English astronomer Francis Baily (1774–1844) in his British Association Catalogue of 1845.

 Hevelius and the Firmamentum Sobiescianum